Searching for Exotrojans in Pulsar Systems: Effect of Librations on Pulsar Times of Arrival

 \section{Effect of Librations on Pulsar Times of Arrival}

 Here, we largely follow the calculations of \citet{leleu_mainpaper_2015} except we include the $\mathcal{O}(\nu / n_{\rm{b}})$ term that cannot be ignored for the pulsar companion masses of interest in our search.
-Many of the variables are defined in Section~\ref{sec:libration_theory}.
-Referencing Figure~\ref{fig:libration_diagram}, we have the Trojan and companion librating with respect to each other, with the libration angle given by Equation~\ref{eq:zeta_approx}.
+Many of the variables are defined in Section~\ref{sec:libration_theory}, but we do repeat some details here for clarity.
+Referencing Figure~\ref{fig:libration_diagram}, we have the Trojan and companion librating with respect to each other, with the libration angle given by $\zeta = z \cos{(\nu\tilde{t} + \varphi)} + \pi/3$ (Equation~\ref{eq:zeta_approx}).
 The mass-averaged longitude, $\lambda = n_{\rm b} \tilde{t} + \lambda_0$, follows the mean motion and is unaffected by the librations.
 The angles of the Trojan and companion with respect to $\lambda$ are $\delta \zeta$ and $(1-\delta) \zeta$, respectively.
 Therefore, as \citet{robutel2011analytical} showed,

 The semi-major axes of the Trojan and the companion in the pulsar-centric reference frame also oscillate with respect to the mass-averaged semi-major axis, $a$, and are given by \citet[][]{robutel2011analytical} as